rafaeladolfo/ios-jwt-authentication-example/README.md

 # ios-jwt-authentication-example
-Simple app consuming a aspnet core web api with jwt authentication
+Simple app consuming an aspnet core web api with jwt authentication

 #### What are we using here?